mesosphere/dcos-kubernetes-quickstart/README.md

 ## Pre-Requisites

-First, make sure your cluster fulfils the [Kubernetes package default requirements](https://docs.mesosphere.com/service-docs/beta-kubernetes/0.2.2-1.7.7-beta/install/#prerequisites/).
+First, make sure your cluster fulfil the [Kubernetes package default requirements](https://docs.mesosphere.com/service-docs/beta-kubernetes/0.2.2-1.7.7-beta/install/#prerequisites/).

 Then, check the requirements for running this quickstart: